-(1) Consists of: (i) 128,961 shares held of record by Accretive Care Holding Partnership (Accretive Care Partners).
+(1) Consists of: (i) 109,675 shares held of record by Accretive Care Holding Partnership (Accretive Care Partners).
 Accretive II GP, LLC (Accretive II GP) is the general partner of Accretive Care Partners, and has voting and dispositive power with respect to the shares held by Accretive Care Partners.
-J. Michael Cline, a member of our board of directors, and Edgar Bronfman, Jr. are the managing members of Accretive II GP, and may be deemed to have shared voting and dispositive power with respect to the shares held by Accretive Cainvestment Partners, LLC (Accretive Cainvestment Partners, LLC (Accretive Coinvestment Partners, and has voting and dispositive power with respect to the shares held by Accretive Coinvestment Partners.
+J. Michael Cline, a member of our board of directors, and Edgar Bronfman, Jr. are the managing members of Accretive II GP, and may be deemed to have shared voting and dispositive power with respect to the shares held by Accretive Care Partners, but disclaim beneficial ownership of such shares; (ii) 960,333 shares held of record by Accretive Coinvestment Partners, LLC (Accretive Coinvestment Partners).
+Accretive Associates I, LLC (Accretive Associates) is the managing member of Accretive Coinvestment Partners, and has voting and dispositive power with respect to the shares held by Accretive Coinvestment Partners.
 Messrs.
-Bronfman and Cline are the managing members of Accretive acsociates, and may be deemed to have shared voting and dispositive power with respect to the shares held by Accretive Coinvestment Partners.
-Messrs.
-Bronfman and Cline are the managing members of Accretive II Coinvestment Partners.
-LP.
+Bronfman and Cline are the managing members of Accretive Associates, and may be deemed to have shared voting and dispositive power with respect to the shares held by Accretive Coinvestment Partners but disclaim beneficial ownership of such shares; (iii) 915,760 shares held of record by Accretive II Coinvestment, L.P.
 (Accretive II Coinvestment).
-Accretive II GP is the general partner of Accretive II Coinvestment, L.P.
-(Accretive II Coinvestment).
 Accretive II GP is the general partner of Accretive II Coinvestment, and has voting and dispositive power with respect to the shares held by Accretive II Coinvestment.
 Messrs.
-Bronfman and Cline are the managing members of Accretive II GP, and may be deemed to have shared voting and dispositive power with respect to the shares held by Accretive II.
-P. (Accretive II Coinvestment.
+Bronfman and Cline are the managing members of Accretive II GP, and may be deemed to have shared voting and dispositive power with respect to the shares held by Accretive II Coinvestment but each of Mr. Bronfman and Mr. Cline disclaims beneficial ownership of such shares except to the extent of his individual pecuniary interest therein; (iv) 2,801,109 shares held of record by Accretive II, L.P.
+(Accretive II).
+Accretive II GP is the general partner of the Accretive II, and has voting and dispositive power with respect to the shares held by Accretive II.
 Messrs.
-Bronfman and Cline are the managing members of Accretive II GP, is individual pecuniary interest therein; (iv) 3,293,683 shares held of record by Accretive II.
-P. (Accretive II).
-Accretive II, GP, and may be deemed to have shared voting and dispositive power with respect to the shares held by Accretive II.
-P. (Accretive II GP) is the general partner of such shares; and (v) 4,499,447 shares held of record by Accretive II.
-C. (Accretive II SeC, L.P.
+Bronfman and Cline are the managing members of Accretive II GP, and may be deemed to have shared voting and dispositive power with respect to the shares held by the Accretive II, but disclaim beneficial ownership of such shares; (v) 3,826,549 shares held of record by Accretive Investors SBIC, L.P.
 (Accretive Investors SBIC).
-Ac
+Accretive Associates SBIC, LLC (Accretive SBIC GP) is the general partner of Accretive Investors SBIC, and has voting and dispositive power with respect to the shares held by Accretive Investors SBIC.
+Messrs.
+Bronfma and Cline are the managing members of Accretive SBIC GP, and may be deemed to have shared voting and dispositive power with respect to the shares held by Accretive Investors SBIC, but each of Mr. Bronfman and Mr. Cline disclaims beneficial ownership of such shares except to the extent of his individual pecuniary interest therein.
+The address for each of these individuals and entities is c/o Accretive, LLC, 660 Madison Avenue, 12th Floor, Suite 1215, New York, NY 10065.